 This course examines a wide range of brain-behavior relationships with specific emphasis on aspects of psychological development and clinical practice.
 The effects of childhood trauma; the effects of head injury; and the neurological aspects of disorders such as autism, schizophrenia, and depression are also discussed.
 Additionally, this course uses a biopsychosocial model to examine the history and use of psychopharmacology for treatment of mental disorders and includes the study of neurobiology and mechanisms of action of the major psychotropic drugs.
 The role of gender, culture, age, and other variables on the indication and use of medications is examined.
 Prerequisite: PSY 600.

 PSY 628 Human Sexuality and Intimacy (1)

-This course includes the study of physiological-psychological and socialcultural, systemic variables associated with sexual identity, sexual behavior, and sexual disorders.
+This course includes the study of physiological-psychological and sociocultural, systemic variables associated with sexual identity, sexual behavior, and sexual disorders.
 Issues related to sexuality and intimacy in couple and family relationships are reviewed.

 PSY 637 Techniques of Counseling and Psychotherapy (3)

 Through an examination of the application of major techniques of counseling and psychotherapy, students learn how to interview, formulate clinical cases, develop treatment plans, and facilitate therapeutic processes consistent with each major theoretical approach.
 Students gain practical skills by means of clinical case material and supervised laboratory exercises that supplement classroom lectures.
 Prerequisites: PSY 600, 606, and 612.